nevrome/mobest/docs/basic.md

 - With the `"relative"` mode the `search_time` is interpreted as a $\Delta t$ relative to the age of the search sample(s).
 Negative values point to ages that are older then the sample age, so in their relative past, and positive ones to younger ages in their relative future.
 In this example `-500` would be interpreted as 500 years prior to the year the Stuttgart sample presumably died (so -5242-500 = -5742 BC/AD), and 100 as an age 100 years after their death (so -5242+100 = -5142 BC/AD).
 - The `"absolute"` mode is more straight forward.
 In this case the values in `search_time` are just interpreted as absolute ages in years BC/AD.

-For this example we will set the search time to one absolute value.
+For this example we will set the search time to an `"absolute"` value.

 ```r
 search_time = -6500